 Area Ratio

 For many situations the rate of corrosion is dependent upon the rate of diffusion of dissolved oxygen to the cathode and is thus proportional to the area of the cathode metal surface.
 Thus, for a constant area of cathode material, the amount of corrosion of the anode area is constant but the intensity of corrosion increases as the area of the anodic metal is decreased.
-Since adverse area ratios may occur in threaded fastener joints, the fastener metal should be of the same polarity as the clamped parts, or be relatively cathodic to them.
+Since adverse area ratios can occur in threaded fastener joints, it is important that the fastener metal is of the same polarity as the clamped parts, or be relatively cathodic to them.

 Metallurgical Condition and Composition